powersync-ja/powersync.dart/packages/powersync/README.md

 *[PowerSync](https://www.powersync.com) is a Postgres-SQLite sync layer, which helps developers to create local-first real-time reactive apps that work seamlessly both online and offline.*

-This package (`powersync`) is the PowerSync client SDK for Dart/Flutter clients.
+This package (`powersync`) is the PowerSync client SDK for Dart/Flutter.

 See a summary of features [here](https://docs.powersync.com/client-sdk-references/flutter).